beakerbrowser/record-protocols-spec/README.md

 ### Web APIs

 There are no additional Web APIs for Record Protocols.
 Applications read and write the record files located under `/records` using the `DatArchive` APIs.
-This is to ensure that the builtin APIs are minimal, and to avoid the potential for a bloated and/or half-specified database.
+This is to ensure that the builtin APIs are minimal and unopinionated.
 Instead, applications should write their own high-level APIs.
-Record Protocols are recommended to provide their own API modules in their definition dats.
+Record Protocols are recommended to provide their own API modules.

 Internally, Beaker uses the Record Protocols to provide special permissions enforcement and file validation.
 Applications are only able to read & write files under a `/record` folder after going through the [`requestSignin()`](https://github.com/beakerbrowser/dat-identities-spec/tree/updates#apis) flow and specifying the correct permissions.